frisch1/live-aid-july-13-1985-setlist-data/README.md

 Hell, at Camp Chen-a-Wanda, I forget what negotiations went on and I think the owner shared his cable hookup in rural Thompson, Pensylvania lest the counselors flee *en masse* to Philadelphia.

 ## Setlists + DVD Tracks as Structured Data [with Timings]
-Anyway, I found the DVD on eBay and ripped it, and was surprised about half the concern was missing.
-That led to this investigation, and piecing together the full set list.
-The outcome of this I figured I'd share to help anyone else.
-It was a complete rathole, but at least there's clean data for:
+Anyway, I found the DVD on eBay and ripped it, and was surprised about half the concert was missing.
+That led to this investigation, and piecing together the full set list, broadcast vs. actual times, etc. The outcome of this I figured I'd share to help anyone else.
+It was a complete rathole, but at least there's clean data now for:
 * The full four-disc [Live Aid DVD](https://www.amazon.com/Live-Aid-4-Disc-Set/dp/B0002Z9HT8/ref=sr_1_1?keywords=live+aid+1985+dvd&qid=1668378434&sr=8-1)
 * The [BBC Simulcast](https://www.youtube.com/watch?v=oHjXlgBYt3s&list=PLI-pezvNEo4_RqAqFsaprCmKCPMGE4x3V)
 * The [MTV Simulcast](https://www.youtube.com/playlist?list=PLEcjI0AU6TaYVqDe412kMSWlPgWokUMLT)